IBM/migrate-app-to-openshift-using-ta/README.md

  ```
    $ oc new-app <github-repo-url> --name=modapp  ## wait for this command to complete

-   $ oc status ## to check whether the status of the previous command
+   $ oc status ## to check the status of the previous command and wait till it says "deployment #1 deployed..."

    $ oc expose svc/modapp  ## this command exposes service after creating app